ATLANTIC IMMIGRATION PROGRAM

 The employers are required to be designated before they can make a job offer and hire a candidate under AIPP.

-Contact us to book a consultation and learn more about this new Atlantic Immigration Pilot Program, your next steps, and its possible pathway to permanent residency status in Canada for you and your family
+Contact us to book a consultation and learn more about the Atlantic Immigration Program Canada, your next steps, and its possible pathway to permanent residency status in Canada for you and your family.